• Skip to primary navigation

 24. Blood Orange

-A variety of orange with vibrant red flesh (almost blood colored).
-The flavor is more complex than naval oranges, with a good balance of sweetness and tartness.
+A variety of oranges with vibrant red flesh (almost blood-colored).
+The flavor is more complex than naval oranges, with a balanced sweetness and tartness.
 The taste has been compared to a raspberry mixed with citrus.

 25. Blueberry